-Then, because to receive the sent one is to receive the Sender, I have to take seriously the authority of the Apostles’ as we have it expressed in the New Testament.
+Then, because to receive the sent one is to receive the Sender, I have to take seriously the authority of the Apostles’ as we have it expressed in writings of the New Testament.

 PAUL: Amen to that.
 Releasing control is a toughie with all of today’s proper concerns around professional standards.
-But for me the word “control” has a very negative overtone.
-Back in the 80s I saw monastic brothers and sisters birthing vibrant new churches in Amazonia’s interior while the diocesan structures seemed to be doing their best to stifle the new groups.
+But once we have properly established modes of safety in community, for me the word “control” has a very negative overtone.
+Back in the 1980s I saw monastic brothers and sisters birthing vibrant new churches in Amazonia’s interior while the diocesan structures seemed to be doing their best to stifle the new groups.
 This was because they were anxious that without sufficient priestly presence or control they could not guarantee how much like the mother denomination these Base Ecclesial Communities would end up looking!!

-I may be harsh in my reading of it (I was very young at the time) but it still gets me in the gut that the authentic saving faith of those new communities and the holistic devotion of those new believers seemed to weigh so little against the denomination’s value of a predictable outcome in neat conformity with the old order.
+I may be harsh in my reading of it (I was very young at the time) but it still gets me in the gut that the authentic faith and love of those new communities and the holistic approach of those new believers seemed to weigh so little against the denomination’s value of a predictable outcome in neat conformity with the old order.
 To me that’s completely back to front.

-Today I think some denominations are dawning to the possibility of beginning relationships with the new and the grassroots in a spirit of acceptance and journeying together for the sake of mission – rather than beginning with censure and regulation and then wondering why we can’t develop a relationship.
+Today I think, at least I hope, some denominations are dawning to the possibility of beginning relationships with the new and the grassroots in a spirit of acceptance and journeying together for the sake of mission – rather than beginning with censure and regulation and then wondering why we can’t develop a relationship.